A Brief History of the Library

 The Library’s official grand re-opening occurred on June 12 and 13, 2015, with an evening gala and daytime ribbon cutting.

-In 2018, in response to a dedicated effort to develop and implement new programs and services for young adults, the Library created The Corner, a space for teens on the main floor featuring modular furniture, engaging, interactive displays, and highlights of the YA collection.
-Learn more about The Corner here.
+In 2018, in response to a dedicated effort to develop and implement new programs and services for young adults, the Library created The Corner, a space for teens on the main floor featuring modular furniture, computers, engaging, interactive displays, and books specific for this age group.